BND Hamburger Icon

 1. Bad bosses overwork their best employees.

 Overworking your employees is never a good thing, but managers often make the mistake of forcing the lion’s share of the work onto their best people.
-This makes your employees feel like they’re being punished for their hard work; overwork can contribute to employee burnout among your most talented team members.
+This makes your employees feel like they’re being punished for their hard work.
+Overwork can contribute to employee burnout among your most talented team members.

-If you need a member of your team to take on a more significant workload or put in additional hours, it’s only fair to compensate them with a raise, promotion, title change, or all three.
-Talented employees are usually willing to take on a more demanding workload, but you’ll lose them if they feel they’re being overworked and not fairly compensated or appreciated.
+If you need a member of your team to take on a more significant workload or put in additional hours, it’s only fair to compensate them with a raise, promotion, title change or all three.
+Talented employees usually are willing to take on a more demanding workload, but you’ll lose them if they feel they’re being overworked and not fairly compensated or appreciated.

 TipTip